Dhani Jones: New York Giants

-Jones was drafted by the New York Giants in the sixth round of the 2000 NFL Draft with the 177th overall pick.
+Jones was selected by the New York Giants in the sixth round of the 2000 NFL draft with the 177th overall pick.
 He played with the team until 2003.

 Philadelphia Eagles

 The Philadelphia Eagles acquired Jones from the Giants as a free agent in 2004.
 During Jones stint with the Eagles, he started in Super Bowl XXXIX.
-On April 30, 2007 the Eagles released Jones.
+On April 30, 2007, the Eagles released Jones.

 New Orleans Saints

 On July 6, 2007, Jones signed with the New Orleans Saints, where he was thought to be able to push for a starting job.
-Jones, however, was released on September 1, 2007 during final roster cutdowns.
+Jones, however, was released on September 1, 2007, during final roster cutdowns.

 Cincinnati Bengals

-On September 19, 2007 Jones signed a one-year contract with the Bengals.
+On September 19, 2007, Jones signed a one-year contract with the Bengals.
 In the 2008 offseason, Jones signed a 3-year contract to return to the Bengals.
 Following the 2010 season, Jones' contract expired and he was not issued a new contract, so he became a free agent.